ian-whitestone/ian-whitestone.github.io/_posts/2020-05-23-tracking-state-with-type-2s.md

 * TOC
 {:toc}

-Application databases are generally designed to track current state.
-For example, a typical users data model will store the current settings for each user:
+Application databases are generally designed to only track current state.
+For example, a typical users data model will store the current settings for each user.
+Each time they make a change, their corresponding record will be updated in place:

 | id | feature_x_enabled | created_at          | updated_at          |